Matrimonial law of Singapore: Same-sex marriages

 Same-sex marriages are not allowed in Singapore.

 Under the category of civil marriages, the gender of a person is the one stated in his/her National Registration Identity Card.
-Therefore, a recognized transgender person may marry a person who is of the opposite sex from his/her sex as stated in the NRIC.
+Before 1991, a transgender person may marry a person who is of the opposite sex from his/her sex as stated in the NRIC.
+Between 1991 and 1996, the High Court of Singapore ruled that transsexuals cannot be married in Singapore.
+Since 1996, a new Bill was presented and accepted to amend the Women's Charter to allow post-operative transgender people to marry opposite-sex spouses.

 On the other hand, in the context of Muslim marriages, a transgender person is not allowed to marry regardless of sex change done.
 This is waived if the person is born with both genital organs (hermaphrodite or pseudohermaphroditism) and makes a change.

-Marriage among Armed Forces members

-Ministry of Defence (MINDEF) rules state that any marriages among MINDEF or Singapore Armed Forces (SAF) members must be approved by the personnel's Commanding Officer or G3 branch army.
-Personnel are encouraged to consult their Chief Clerks (Branch Administration Officer / Executive) for the latest ruling regarding this.

-Marriage outside the MINDEF/SAF to civilians is allowed and the SAF awards benefits such as time off and gratuity payments to personnel for getting married.

-The Official Secrets Act discourages marriages to foreign nationals, and excludes marriages to foreign government employees, whether employed in the civilian, diplomatic or military service.

-Staff (mostly civilians) from the Defence Science and Technology Agency and other military agencies have different sets of rules, in accordance to relevant orders and directives concerning Defence Executive Officers (DXO, formerly NUSAF - Non-Uniformed SAF).
-These civilian staff are partially under Singapore Armed Forces Act (a civilian act since Singapore does not formally have military laws), mostly concerning secrecy, informations, professionalism, and conflict of interest while excluding military discipline that are normally applied to military uniformed staff.

-DXO have more terms imposed compared to DSTA staff.

-Information regarding marriage of military and MINDEF staff is classified as restricted and is not released to the public.

 Marriage Restriction Policy on Work Permit holders

 Under the Marriage Restriction Policy, foreigners who currently or formerly hold a Singapore Work Permit are required to seek approval from the Ministry of Manpower if they wish to marry a Singapore citizen or permanent resident.
 This applies even after their Work Permits have been cancelled and they have left Singapore.
 However, former Work Permit holders who have their work passes converted to S Pass or Employment Pass, or have since become Singapore citizens or permanent residents, are not required to seek approval.

 If prior approval is needed from the Ministry of Manpower but the couple fails to do so, the non-citizen spouse may have their work privileges revoked, and may be barred from entering and residing in Singapore.
 However, this does not affect the validity of the marriage.